haiwen/seafile-admin-docs/manual/deploy_pro/ldap_in_11.0.md

                                          # In Active Directory, it's usually "person".
 The default value is "person".
 LDAP_DEPT_ATTR = ''                      # LDAP user's department info
 LDAP_UID_ATTR = ''                       # LDAP user's login_id attribute
+                                         # In Active Directory, it's usually "sAMAccountName".
 LDAP_AUTO_REACTIVATE_USERS = True        # Whether to auto activate deactivated user LDAP_USE_PAGED_RESULT = False            # Whether to use pagination extension
+                                         # It is useful when you have more than 1000 users in LDAP server.

 IMPORT_NEW_USER = True                   # Whether to import new users when sync user ACTIVATE_USER_WHEN_IMPORT = True         # Whether to activate the user when importing new user